LLC Articles of Organization Business Services

 - Once formed, the limited liability company is required to file an Annual Report with the Secretary of State’s office to maintain its existence.
 This report is due each year prior to the first day of the company’s anniversary month (the month in which the company is organized) and may be filed electronically.
 If the company does not file this report in a timely manner, a $300 late filing penalty will be imposed, mandated by Section 50-15 of the Limited Liability Company Act.
 If the report is not filed within 180 days of the due date, the company will be administratively dissolved.

-- After the steps have been completed, the information will be reviewed by a specialist from the Secretary of State’s office within 24 hours.
-If the proposed name of the new company is available and the Articles of Organization otherwise comply with statute, you will be e-mailed approval and provided with a link to a filed copy of the Articles.
+- After the steps have been completed, the information will be reviewed within 24 hours.
+If the proposed name of the new company is available and the Articles of Organization otherwise comply with statute, you will be emailed approval and provided with a link to a filed copy of the Articles.
 The actual filing date will be the date that payment is provided.
 If the settings of your computer do not allow you to open the document, or if our message is erroneously blocked, you may return to the Secretary of State’s Web site after 24 hours and retrieve a copy of the document at no extra charge for a period of 30 days.
+Save the copy for your records.

-- If the proposed name is not available for use or some other defect exists, you will be notified by e-mail and allowed to choose an alternate name or otherwise remedy the defect.
+- If the proposed name is not available for use or some other defect exists, you will be notified by email and the charge will be reversed.

 - Articles of Organization — $600 ($500 filing fee, $100 expedited fee)